CapricanDRJ/HadesStarCommunityData/docs/corp/9d122968f1050c65cf6c741d5f018d932b3fdff8fc0a48144a4376b9fa18677b/index.md

 ```
 Arrr!
 We be a transnational band of pirrates from Andromeda.
+We play
-We play WS to win or loot, pilfer or otherwise plunder for prize money!
-Join if ye not be appreciatin' gallow humorr of any kind.
+WS to win or loot, pilfer or otherwise plunder for prize money!
+Join
+if ye not be appreciatin' gallow humorr of any kind.}
 ```
 ### Whitestar Bonus ❌